junlong-feng/junlong-feng.github.io/_pages/about.md

 Welcome!
 I am an Assistant Professor of Economics at the Hong Kong University of Science and Technology.

-My primary research field is econometric theory, with particular interests in nonparametric identification, high dimensional panel data methods, quantile regression, inferential methods for nonlinear models, causal inference and machine learning.
+My primary research field is econometric theory, with particular interests in nonparametric identification, high dimensional panel data methods, quantile regression, inferential methods for nonlinear models, causal inference, and machine learning.

 I received my Ph.D in Economics from Columbia University in 2020.